 - 2. Lift the takedown lever on the end of the magazine tube fully outward, away from the magazine.
-Make certain the magazine tube and magazine follower are not protruding from the receiver extension (Figure 28, page 34) by rotating the takedown lever counterclockwise. - With one hand grasp the pistol grip of the rifle, and with the other hand grasp the barrel/forearm half of the rifle. - While securely holding the pistol grip, position the barrel/forearm half of the rifle 90° to the left of the receiver (Figure 29, page 35). - 5.
-Insert the threaded barrel extension into the receiver.
+Make certain the magazine tube and magazine follower are not protruding from the receiver extension (Figure 27, page 35) by rotating the takedown lever counterclockwise. - Grasp the pistol grip of the rifle with one hand and with the other hand grasp the barrel/forearm assembly. - 4.
+While securely holding the pistol grip, position the barrel/forearm assembly 90° to the left of the receiver (Figure 28, page 35). - Insert the threaded barrel extension into the receiver.
 Verify the receiver extension and receiver are lightly making contact.
-The barrel extension is now fully inserted. - With the barrel extension fully inserted, rotate the barrel/forearm half clockwise 90° to secure the halves of the rifle.
-Very little force should be required to rotate the barrel/receiver into position.
+The barrel extension is now fully inserted.

+6. With the barrel extension fully inserted, rotate the barrel/forearm assembly clockwise 90° to secure the halves of the rifle.
+Very little force should be required to rotate the barrel/receiver into this position.